fido-device-onboard/pri-fidoiot/component-samples/demo/device/README.md

 The rendezvous and owner servers must be available during this step.

-# Configuring Device for HTTPS/TLS communication
+# Configuring Device for HTTPS/TLS Communication

 - Copy the truststore containing all the required certificates to `demo/device` folder.